software-students-fall2022/specification-exercise-team-4/README.md

 As a student, I want to see my degree progression at a glance so I can save time and effort.

+As a student, I want to check my degree progress so I can ensure I am on track to graduate on-time.

 As a student, I want to see how many free electives I have so I can determine if I can fit in a minor.

 As a student, I want course recommendations so that I can complete my degree and major.

 As a student, I want to see my credits and fulfilled requirement so that I can determine whether I can graduate in _ years.

+As a student, I want to see what my degree progress would look like if I added or dropped a major or minor, so I can plan my course of study.

+As a student, I want to map out the entire prerequisite tree for courses or programs of study.

+As a student, I want to plan which courses I will take in which semesters to ensure all requirements and prerequisites are met.

 As an academic advisor, I want an informative degree progress report so that students most students can be guided without my help.